 When we get to the party there is a big bonfire and a dance party inside the house.
-We go in and dance a few songs and then spend the rest of the night by the fire with Colm,whom had just drove us all out there.
+We go in and dance a few songs and then spend the rest of the night by the fire with Colm, whom had just drove us all out there.
 He shared stories and legends of Ireland and County Kerry.
-Somewhere between all that we set up the tent and just before the sun came up and the rain started in, we were were snug in the tent!
+Somewhere between all that we set up the tent and just before the sun came up by the time the rain started in, we were were snug in the tent!
 The following morning I wandered up to the fire where Eve and other partiers were hanging out, I was immediately offered french toast and coffee, just what I needed!

 Soon John joined us and we decided to hike around the property, but first we check out the house!
 The place is made of Cob (a mixture of mud, straw and sand) and wood from the property.
 Really cozy place!